-When someone brings up essential skills for independent living, time management might not be at the top of your list.
+When someone brings up essential skills for success, time management might not be at the top of your list.
 It’s probably not one you would think of until your to do list has gotten out of control.
 But learning how to use your time wisely is an essential life skill that most young adults don’t “leave the nest” doing well.

 A Wise Use Of Your Time

 To use your time wisely means to strategically organize the time you have in a way that will create the most beneficial results.
 When you use your time wisely, you prioritize actions that move you efficiently towards your goals.

 Time management is also addressed as productivity.
 You’ve probably heard of some of the top experts in this field, like Tim Ferriss, Craig Jarrow, or David Allen.
 These guys are next level, high performance advisers to the most successful people in the business world, but a little intense for the beginner.